 The open-air, multi-cuisine rooftop restaurant is a major selling point with fabulous views over the river; it’s particularly pleasant at dinnertime when the weather is cooler and the space is all lit up.
 The staff is quite friendly and helpful, and can arrange a reliable, government-approved tour guide to take you around the city.
 The guesthouse offers free Wi-Fi and several paid services like transfers to and from the railway station or airport, laundry, riverboat trips, taxi bookings, and more.

 Best for Luxury: Taj Nadesar Palace Varanasi

 Located in the heart of the city, Taj Nadesar Palace is an oasis of calm in noisy and chaotic Varanasi.
 Set amidst gardens, jasmine fields, and mango orchards, this erstwhile palace (dating back to 1835) of a local maharaja has been refurbished into a heritage hotel.
-Artifacts, furniture, and antique objets d’art that belonged to the royal family are showcased throughout the property.
+Art that belonged to the royal family is showcased throughout the property.
 It’s a compact hotel with just 10 elegant rooms and suites, but all come with king-size four-poster beds, silk-upholstered furniture, the maharaja’s original artworks, and luxury bathtubs.
 The delicate, pink-hued Historical Suite is particularly splurge-worthy, but all rooms have private butler service.

 The chandeliered dining room serves a mix of Indian and global cuisines.
 Alternatively, you can choose to sit by the pool and enjoy a live barbecue while contemplating the Baradari — a majestic marble edifice that stands in the Maharani Lawn.
 Ask for the hotel’s Banarasi Chai experience where local street food is served in the Nirvana Lounge as you sip on hot masala chai while seated on an elegant marble bench.